 In many Asian and European countries, at-home COVID-19 tests are cheap and easy to find in stores.
-CBS News reported this month that home antigen tests are now used routinely in the U.K., where they are free and “readily available at pretty much every pharmacy in the country.”
+CBS News reported that home antigen tests are now used routinely in the U.K., where they are free and “readily available at pretty much every pharmacy in the country.”

 The situation is drastically different here because U.S. health officials focused on getting people vaccinated against COVID-19 and never leaned into asymptomatic testing as a strategy to fight the pandemic.
 While some foreign governments moved quickly to encourage screening and subsidize the cost of at-home tests, the Food and Drug Administration’s approval process moved much more slowly.
 The agency issued its first approval for a fully at-home antigen test, Ellume’s, in December 2020, and it took some time for it to become available to the public.

 The FDA said it needed to ensure that the tests were accurate, but many scientists countered that the agency was letting the perfect be the enemy of the good.
 Rapid tests can quickly identify around 98 percent of infectious COVID cases; they’re not as sensitive as PCR tests, which are better at catching even noninfectious cases but need to be sent to a lab for processing.
 Harvard epidemiologist Michael Mina, who has been one of the most vocal proponents for mass testing throughout the pandemic, argued that U.S. officials focused too much on the accuracy of rapid antigen tests versus PCR tests, which obscured the former’s tremendous value.